solana-labs/solana/docs/src/terminology.md

 A 64-byte ed25519 signature of R (32-bytes) and S (32-bytes).
 With the requirement that R is a packed Edwards point not of small order and S is a scalar in the range of 0 <= S < L.
 This requirement ensures no signature malleability.
 Each transaction must have at least one signature for [fee account](terminology#fee-account).
-Thus, the first signature in transaction can be treated as [transacton id](#transaction-id)
+Thus, the first signature in transaction can be treated as [transaction id](#transaction-id)

 ## skipped slot